Life Events

 About the Sacrament

-Holy Baptism is full initiation by water and the Holy Spirit into Christ’s Body the Church.
+Holy Baptism is full incorporation by water and the Holy Spirit into Christ’s Body, the Church.
 The bond which God establishes in Baptism is indissoluble.
 (BCP page 298) In this sacrament “God adopts us as his children and makes us members of Christ’s Body, the Church, and inheritors of the Kingdom of God.”
 (BCP page 858)

 Occasions for Holy Baptism